near/docs/docs/3.tutorials/auction/1-basic.md

             Let's take a closer look at the decorator on `init` and what it does:

-            - `initialize` denotes that `init` is an initialization function and can only be called once.
+            - `initialize` denotes that `init` is an initialization method meaning it can only be called once and has to be the first method to be called.
-            - `privateFunction` is used to restrict the function to only be called by the account on which the contract is deployed.
+            - `privateFunction` is used to restrict the method to only be called by the account on which the contract is deployed.

         </details>